krahman80/laravel-simple-forum/NOTES.md

 * guest can login
 * user can create community
   1. when creating community user can select topics
+  2. validate community before inserting into database
+* user can update his community
+  1. validate community before updating community
+* user can view single community
-  2. use slug when showing single community
+  1. use slug when showing single community
+* user can delete his own community
-  3. use soft_deletes
+  1. use soft_deletes when deleting community
 * user can create post inside community
   1. when creating post user can upload images
   2. when creating post user can add url